 Cake

-- Preheat oven to 350°F. Line the bottom of two 9-inch pans with parchment paper and spray with non-stick spray.
+- Preheat the oven to 350°F and grease two 9-inch pans with cake goop or line the bottom of the pan with parchment paper and coat with nonstick spray.

-- Add egg whites to a small bowl or stand mixer fitted with a whisk attachment and beat until stiff peaks form.
-If using a stand mixer, transfer egg whites to a small bowl and set aside.
+- Add 4 large egg whites to a stand mixer fitted with a whisk attachment and beat on speed 4 for 2 minutes, then increase to speed 6 until stiff peaks form, about 1 additional minute.
+Transfer egg whites to a small bowl and set aside.

-- In a separate small bowl, combine the buttermilk and baking soda and set aside.
+- In a separate small bowl or measuring cup, combine the 1 cup buttermilk and 1 teaspoon baking soda and set aside.

-- Add the sweetened flaked coconut to a food processor and pulse until fine.
+- Add 1⅓ cups sweetened flaked coconut to a food processor and pulse until fine.

-- Add the butter and mix until sandy in texture.
+- Add the softened 1 cup unsalted butter and mix until sandy in texture.

-- Beat in the flour mixture and buttermilk alternately until fully combined, scraping down the sides as needed.
+- Beat in the buttermilk mixture in three additions until fully combined, scraping down the sides as needed.

-- Fold in the coconut extract and egg whites, evenly divide the batter between the two pans and bake for 35 to 40 minutes until toothpick comes clean.
+- Evenly divide the batter between the two pans (about 720g each) and bake for 35 to 40 minutes until a toothpick comes clean.

 Frosting